jisngprk/dsGPT2/README.md

 ### Document Schema

-Collection should be indexed by the 'idx' field to get fast access.
+Data collection should be indexed by the 'idx' field to get fast access.

 ```json
 {